openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 **Success with a twist:** The GM rules that Father's magic will only be strong enough to create the airship if he can find a magical focus of appropriate power somewhere within the island.

 **Failure, but the story progresses:** Father thinks he has crafted a skyworthy vessel.
-However, shortly after taking to the sky, the magic binding his ship together unweaves, and he is forced to swim against the tides or die trying.
+However, shortly after taking to the sky, the magic binding the ship  unweaves, the party must think fast as the ship begins to plummet to the ground below.

 ### Energy